About Sally

 Who owns the website?

 There are many larger marketing companies that will take your site down if you stop using them.
 Know what you are paying for.
 Read the fine print in their contracts.
-If you are paying for website development, it should be yours where you want to host the site.
-It would be better to get your own hosting.
-We do not recommend GoDaddy, we use WPX.net on all of our important sites.
+If you are paying for website development, it should be yours wherever you want to host the site.
+When it comes to hosting, there are companies we do not recommend, we use WPX.net on all of our important sites.
 (If you purchase through that link, I may make a small commission – but I’d still recommend them even if I didn’t)

 03.